 Registry Security Configuration

-- Ensure that all administrators take the time to thoroughly understand how the registry functions and the purpose of each of its various keys.
-Many of the vulnerabilities in the Windows operating system can be fixed by changing specific keys, as detailed below.
+Ensure that all administrators take the time to thoroughly understand how the registry functions and the purpose of each of its keys.
+Many of the vulnerabilities in the Windows operating system can be mitigated by changing the following keys:

 - Set MaxCachedSockets (REG_DWORD) to 0.

 - Delete all values in the NullSessionPipes key.

 - Delete all values in the NullSessionShares key.

 - Disable any unneeded services included in the default installation to reduce the server’s vulnerability.
 See the Netwrix Hardened Services guide for specific guidance.